 Some ingrown toenails can be recurrent, even with professional treatment.
-When a toenail continues to cause problems for the person, sometimes a simple procedure is required to cut away the part of the nail which is causing the ingrown nail to occur.
-Nail surgery is a quick and simple procedure conducted under a local anaesthetic to the toe.
-The offending nail is removed from the root and a chemical is used to burn the root so that part of the nail doesn’t grow back.
+When a toenail continues to cause problems for the person, sometimes a simple toenail procedure is required to cut away the part of the nail which is causing the ingrown nail to occur.
+In more serious circumstances toenail surgery may be required to be performed.

 In order to determine the best course of action we recommend booking an appointment with one of our trained podiatrists to find out how to best treat your ingrown toenail.